azure-contrib/socket.io-servicebus/examples/chat/readme.md

 1. Create (or locate) a Service Bus namespace to use.
 Get the connection string for this namespace either from the Windows Azure portal or by using the azure command line tools.

-2. Create a topic in the Service Bus namespace.
-Default settings for the topic will work fine.

 ## Running the application

 Before you run, you'll need to run `npm install` in the chat example's directory to set up dependencies.